anBertoli/simple-strings/README.md

 # Simple Strings

+Simple Strings (_ss_) is a string library for C designed to augment the libc string functionalities by adding dynamic and heap allocated strings.
+Those strings are easier to use and resemble the dynamic string types of other programming languages.

-## Index
+### Index
 - [how the library works](<#How-the-library-works>)
 - [error handling](<#Error-handling>)
 - [installation](<#Installation>)
 - [library API](<#Library-API>)

-Simple Strings (_ss_) is a string library for C designed to augment the libc string functionalities by adding dynamic and heap allocated strings.
-Those strings are easier to use and resemble the dynamic string types of other programming languages.

 ## How the library works